Approximating Competitive Equilibrium by Nash Welfare: Examples

 \subsection{(In)-approximation for general utilities}

-Our next example demonstrates if the utility function is not Gale substitutes, then agents' competitive equilibrium utilities can be much higher than the Nash welfare maximizing solution. \begin{example} There are three types of agents (A, B, C): $1$ type-A agent; $n^2$ type-B agents; $n$ type-C agents; and four types of goods (O, P, R, S): $1$ type-O good; $n$ type-P goods; $n^2$ type-R goods; $n$ type-S goods.
-In total, there are $N = n^2 + n + 1$ agents and $M = n^2 + 2n + 1$ goods.
+Our next example demonstrates if the utility function is not Gale substitutes, then agents' competitive equilibrium utilities can be much higher than the Nash welfare maximizing solution. \begin{example} We consider an economy with three types of agents (A, B, C):